 - Leadership Styles: Based on Stodgill’s Handbook of Leadership, the report will highlight the team member’s preferred leadership style, i.e. directive leader, delegative leader, participative leader, consultative leader, negotiative leader.
 Information will be provided on the likelihood of each leadership style being adopted by the team member.

 - Reporting Styles: The automated report will show the preferred style of reporting that the team member prefers to adopt with their manager, i.e. receptive report, self-reliant report, collaborating report, informative report or reciprocating report.
 This can prove invaluable information when looking at building working relationships with manager and their direct report.

 This OPQ32 Team Impact Report is based on the premise that all teams need to work together to achieve shared goals and objectives.
 To achieve their goals and objectives, the team need to work through four crucial stages:

-- Creating a vision for potential solutions: this involves exploring the possiblities and evaluating options
+- Creating a vision for potential solutions: this involves exploring the possibilities and evaluating options

 - Managing the activities of the team: through setting direction and committing the team to action

-- Resourcing tasks to get work done: using networks and maintaining cohensions
+- Resourcing tasks to get work done: using networks and maintaining cohesions

-- Delivering solutions on time to meet goals and objectives: staying focussed and resisting pressure
+- Delivering solutions on time to meet goals and objectives: staying focused and resisting pressure

 Naturally, these tasks are linked to the team types or team roles that team members prefer to take, and the report will highlight the level of strength that each team member is likely to contribute to each stage of the process.